Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Results

 For higher global coupling, the temperature starts to rise drastically [see Fig.~\ref{fig:cuts_U40_gvar_delta8_Gamma1}~(b)], which leads to a strong decrease of the scaled photon number and the atomic density imbalance between the sublattices [Fig.~\ref{fig:cuts_U40_gvar_delta8_Gamma1}~(a),(c)], but also an increased occupation of the excited states for the $\lambda_2$ solution, leading to a growing average double occupancy [Fig.~\ref{fig:cuts_U40_gvar_delta8_Gamma1}~(d)].

 The width of the bistability increases approximately linearly with $U/J$ as can be seen in Fig.~\ref{fig:bistable_region_plots_quarter_filling}~(a).
 At fixed $\hbar\delta/J$ the interaction strength controls the position of the resonances between the excited states from which the bistability originates.

 At large $U/J$ by analyzing Eq.~(\ref{eq:system_of_equations_1D}) we derive an approximate expression for lower onset of the bistability $g_{\text{bi},1}$ (see Supplemental Material of Ref.~\cite{TolleHalati2024}).
-In this limit, the chemical potential scales approximately linearly with the temperature, i.e. $\mu\!\approx\! -\log (2) k_B T$.
-Using this expression for the chemical potential, the self-consistency equation can be simplified and solved for the temperature.
+In the limit $\beta U\!\gg\!1$, we find from Eq.~(\ref{eq:pc_1D}) that fixing the particle number the chemical potential scales approximately linearly with the temperature, i.e. $\mu\!\approx\! -\log (2) k_B T$.
+Using this expression for the chemical potential, the self-consistency equation Eq.~(\ref{eq:sc_1D}) can be simplified and solved for the temperature.

 Both expressions can be inserted into Eq.~(\ref{eq:EOM_1D}).
-Analyzing this equation further by keeping only the terms which are important around the lower onset of the bistability and using Padé-approximations \cite{Baker_Graves-Morris_1996}, we find that the onset follows approximately (see Supplemental Material of Ref.~\cite{TolleHalati2024})
+Analyzing this equation further by keeping only the terms which are important around the lower onset of the bistability and using Padé-approximations around the point $\lambda\!=\! \delta g\tanh (2)/(\varGamma^2/4\!+\!\delta^2)$ \cite{Baker_Graves-Morris_1996} we find that the onset follows approximately (see Supplemental Material of Ref.~\cite{TolleHalati2024})

 This is in stark contrast to the almost $U/J$-independent critical coupling $g_\text{cr}(\beta\!\ll\!1)$ which can be approximated as in Eq.~(\ref{eq:gcr_approx_highT}) for the considered parameters and emphasizes the importance of the on-site interaction and the cavity energy scales for the appearance bistability region (see red line in Fig.~\ref{fig:bistable_region_plots_quarter_filling}).